® Connections Event SPI allows third parties to consume event data generated by IBM

 Event interface.
 For a list of the events available in IBM

-Connections, see Events Reference
+Connections, see the Events Reference wiki article

 What is an event handler?